 If it’s true what all the eating disorders experts say — that we are not only predisposed to have low serotonin (which, by the way is why we are depressed as well), then how do we get it?
 How do we get enough serotonin to feel happy, calm and to heal?
 We get it from protein digestion.
 And most people, bulimic or not, cannot digest protein today.
 We lack enough stomach acid (too little can cause acid stomach and GERD too) to break down the protein, so it putrefies in our bodies.

 I’m not saying that we need to change the way we eat to recover.
 I am saying that there are physical AND energetic reasons to consider it.
-Not forever and not strictly, just in balance.
+Not forever and not strictly, just in balance — listen to your body and let it guide you toward what balance feels like.
 At some point, we have to get out of the mainstream and decide for ourselves what we are going to fill our minds and bodies with.
 Instead of following all of the cynicism, fear and “rules.”

 We get it about Madison Avenue and the models.
 We don’t yet get it about what food manufacturers are doing to America.